 How to manage psoriasis

-The red, scaly patches of skin that are the main symptom of psoriasis are caused by chronic inflammation and a build-up of skin cells, because the body is producing them at a much quicker rate than usual.
+The red, scaly patches of skin that are the main symptom of psoriasis are caused by chronic inflammation (otherwise known as psoriasis flare ups) and a build-up of skin cells, because the body is producing them at a much quicker rate than usual.
 Dermatologists now know that this is because psoriasis is a response of the immune system.

 “Psoriasis can start at any age, from childhood to later life, with recognised peaks of onset and a strong familial link,” says Dr Kurt Ayerst, consultant dermatologist at Benenden Hospital.
 “It can affect all body surfaces and can also be associated with general health issues including arthritis.”